jnbarlow/monero-dashboard/README.md

 MONERO_HOST=<IP of remote node> | defaults to localhost MONERO_PORT=<port of remote node> | defaults to 18081
-TICKER=<enable XMR ticker> | defaults to false
+TICKER=<enable XMR ticker> | defaults to false PORT=<port to run the app> | defaults to 3000, needs elevated access to run at 80
 ```

 That said, the host machine will need to have `node` and `npm` installed.